nhadizad/CSX_450_1_Project_Final/README.md

 The problem is drawn from the analysis of data when studying the physical characteristic of abalones as it relates to their age.

 ## Problem Statement ##
 The age of abalone is determined by cutting the shell through the cone, staining it, and counting the number of rings through a microscope, a time consuming process.
-In order to simplify the proces, we will create a supervised classification model to predict the age range of abalones, using their physical characteristics.
+In order to simplify the process, we will create a supervised classification model to predict the age range of abalones, using their physical characteristics.

 ## Dataset ##
 The abalone dataset contains measurements for 4177 with 8 features, and the number of rings.